.

 Local Exposure to School Shootings and Youth Antidepressant Use

 Maya Rossin-Slater*, Molly Schnell*, Hannes Schwandt*, Sam Trejo, and Lindsey Uniat.
-Proceedings of the National Academy of Sciences.
+The Proceedings of the National Academy of Sciences.

 WASHINGTON POST, LOS ANGELES TIMES, THE HILL